kazagkazag/react-simple-table/README.md

 #### `columns.component` (function)
 If you want to specify column unrelated to specified data, for example column with available actions of item, you can use this function.
+It accepts two parameters "
-It accepts one parameter - data of current row.
+* data of current row
+* toggler function - if `details` props is specified for `Table`, then this function enables toggling details row

 ### `data` (array)
 List of objects or lists.
 Every item represents one row